shamil/graphout/README.md

 - The intended flow works as designed/planned
 - A simple output module, that outputs to log file (embedded)
+- A CloudWatch output module, ([as separate module](https://github.com/shamil/graphout-output-cloudwatch))
-- A zabbix output module, that outputs to zabbix server ([as separate module](https://github.com/shamil/graphout-output-zabbix))
+- A Zabbix output module, that outputs to zabbix server ([as separate module](https://github.com/shamil/graphout-output-zabbix))

 ### TODO

 - Complete README (for now, read sources)
-- Create Cloudwatch module
 - Create Upstart and Systemd service scripts
 - Allow set interval per query
-- Replace logger libary with one that supports child loggers - **DONE**, based on the same logger
+- Write unit tests
 - Nice to have: add option in outputs configuration to filter queries
 - Nice to have: prepare a `puppet` module